 \subsection{Ablation Studies}

 In this section, we present a series of ablation studies to verify the effectiveness of our major design choices.

-\textbf{Effect of using different numbers of points.} We investigate the impact of using different numbers of points on the rendering quality and inference time in Tab.~\ref{tab:ablation-study} (a.1)-(a.3).
+\paragraph{Effect of using different numbers of points.} We investigate the impact of using different numbers of points on the rendering quality and inference time in Tab.~\ref{tab:ablation-study} (a.1)-(a.3).
 The visual results are shown in Fig.~\ref{fig:num_points}.
 When the point number is small (i.e., {\name}-256), {\name} generates poor results (46.45 MSE) and contains holes due to insufficient point resolution.
 With increased point number ({\name}-1k), we notice obvious improvement (from 46.45 to 26.36 MSE) and do not see holes, indicating the point resolution is sufficient.
 Further increasing the point number ({\name}-2k) results in perceptually very similar results and slightly worse MSE (27.36 vs. 26.36).

-\textbf{Importance of using an extra displacement map.} Introducing an extra displacement map reduces MSE from 26.36 to 23.70 (Tab.~\ref{tab:ablation-study} (a.2)).
+\paragraph{Importance of using an extra displacement map.} Introducing an extra displacement map reduces MSE from 26.36 to 23.70 (Tab.~\ref{tab:ablation-study} (a.2)).
 A visual comparison is provided in Fig.~\ref{fig:num_points}.
 We can also see using a displacement map is much more effective than using more points.
 This is because using a displacement map enables a more flexible arrangement of the neural points so that they can not only move on the surface (i.e., along the tangent plane) but also move along the normal direction, forming a thicker shell with increased capacity (see Fig.~\ref{fig:view_synthesis} and Fig.~\ref{fig:sota_comp_s3}).

-\textbf{Influence of the lightweight radiance decoding process.} Using the proposed lightweight radiance decoding in Sec.~\ref{sec: NVPA Decoding} not only greatly reduces the inference time (3129 vs. 482 ms), but also improves the quality (23.70 vs 24.51 MSE).
+\paragraph{Influence of the lightweight radiance decoding process.} Using the proposed lightweight radiance decoding in Sec.~\ref{sec: NVPA Decoding} not only greatly reduces the inference time (3129 vs. 482 ms), but also improves the quality (23.70 vs. 24.51 MSE).
 A visual comparison is provided in Fig.~\ref{fig:decoding_comp}.
-A possible explanation is that using networks with too much capacity may cause overfitting and hinders the generalization on novel expressions for dynamic scene modeling tasks.
+A possible explanation is that using networks with too much capacity may cause overfitting and hinder the generalization of novel expressions for dynamic scene modeling tasks.